mkopischkie/mkopischkie.github.io/_pages/cleaning.md

 ![Zero](/assets/images/zero_counts.jpg)

 I defined a threshold equating to 20% of the data frame.
 This threshold removed the bacteria that exceeded it.
-In other words, if a bacteria exceeded the threshold, zero occurred more times than the threshold allowed.
+In other words, if a bacteria exceeded the threshold, 80% of the samples did not contain that particular bacteria genus.

 ![Threshold](/assets/images/threshold.jpg)